gamesbook/pyprototypr/docs/card_decks.rst

    If you are a Python programmer, there is a final way to provide data.
-   Internally, all of these data sources are converted to a *dictionary*, so if you have one available through any means, this can be supplied directly to ``Data`` via the **source** property.
+   Internally, all of these data sources are converted to a *dictionary*, so if you have one available, through any means, this can be supplied directly to ``Data`` via a **source** property.
 The onus is on you to ensure that the dictionary is correctly formatted.

+The other property that can be used for the ``Data`` command is:

+- **extra** - if additional cards need to be manually created for a Deck, that are *not* part of the data source, then the number of those cards can be specified here.
+See the
+  `standard playing cards <examples/cards.rst#standard-playing-cards>`_ example, where the primary cards are created through `the Matrix Command`_ and the two Jokers are the "extras".

 Data Example #1
 ---------------